openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

 -  A declaration added to the scope of a module or a package by a binding is not distinguishable;
--  If ``importPath`` refers to the file the current module is stored in.
+-  ``importPath`` refers to the file the current module is stored in.

 **Note**: Import directives are handled by the compiler during compilation, and